NanoCommons/user-handbook/docs/training-courses/NanoHarmony-training.md

 ---

 <img src="{{ site.baseurl }}/images/logos/nanoharmony.webp" width="200" class="image--right" />
-# NanoHarmony Training Webinars
+# NanoHarmony Webinars
-This is a list of all recordings from training webinars offered by NanoHarmony.
+This is a list of all recordings from NanoHarmony webinars.
 {: .lead }

 <div class="more-link more-link--video">